Steamboat Creek (Nevada)

 Steamboat Creek facing southwest toward the Truckee River.
 Steamboat Creek drains Washoe Lake from higher elevations to lower elevations running south to north.
 This is the Truckee Meadow where the creek runs through.
 Date of photo is Sept.
 1, 2016 with wild Mustangs in background.

 Steamboat Creek drains Washoe Lake, flowing north to northeast through Truckee Meadows and finally intersecting the Truckee River, east of Reno, Nevada.
 Historical documents indicate that in the early 1860s there were at least six mills reducing Comstock ore in Washoe Valley and during these earliest days of the Comstock mining.

+The Steamboat Ditch, a 34 mi irrigation canal constructed in 1880, diverts water from the Truckee River near the California-Nevada border and terminates at Steamboat Creek in south Reno.
+The ditch was built by Chinese laborers and remains in use for irrigation, delivering water to approximately 500 property owners.